Bipolar Disorder Treatment

 Being misdiagnosed with depression is a potentially dangerous problem because the treatment for bipolar depression is different than for regular depression.
 In fact, antidepressants can actually make bipolar disorder worse.
 So it’s important to see a mood disorder specialist who can help you figure out what’s really going on.

-Indicators that your depression is really bipolar disorder:
+Indicators that your depression is really bipolar disorder include:

 - You’ve experienced repeated episodes of major depression.